How to Follow Through on Goals (4-Phase Framework)

 This is the danger zone.
 The initial excitement has faded.
 Results feel slow.
 You start asking: “Is this even working?”

 Rothman’s distinction matters most right here.
 Goal maintenance depends on felt satisfaction, not future expectations.
-If you’re still running on expectations at week five, you’re running on empty.
-Goal persistence in the maintenance phase depends on whether a person feels satisfied with outcomes received so far, not on whether that person expects good outcomes in the future [2].
+If you are still running on expectations at week five, you are running on empty.

 Readjusting means building a satisfaction feedback loop:

 1. Schedule a weekly satisfaction check.
 Every Sunday, answer one question: “Am I satisfied with the progress this goal produced this week?”
-Not “am I on track” – track and satisfied are different things.
+Not “am I on track”.
+Track and satisfied are different things.
 A weekly goal review gives you the structure for this reflection.

 Mental contrasting with implementation intentions (MCII) is a combined strategy pairing positive outcome visualization with obstacle identification and if-then planning.
 Developed into the WOOP method (Wish, Outcome, Obstacle, Plan), it outperforms either technique used alone.